beginner-corp/docs.begin.com/src/shared/docs/en/guides/scheduled.md

 Begin scheduled functions enable you to set up recurring tasks to run on an interval.

-This gibes you the ability to do things like back up your data once a week, or generate a monthly report based on user interactions.
+This gives you the ability to do things like back up your data once a week, or generate a monthly report based on user interactions.
 They are the serverless equivalent of a cron job.

 In this tutorial, we'll show you how you can backup some data in your Begin app with scheduled functions.
 First, let's discuss how to set up your project and get started.